 What are boundaries?

-Boundaries are healthy and respectful guidelines that define your needs, separate from your partner’s needs.
-A boundary is generally defined as a limit or line that separates you and another person.
 We don’t all have the same likes or dislikes, vulnerabilities, or insecurities.
-Therefore, we all need different things – different boundaries – in our relationships.
+Therefore, we all need different things – different boundaries – in every relationship.

 For example, maybe when you come home from work you like to immediately talk about your day with your partner.
-However, your partner needs to have some quiet time to unwind from the workday before they are ready to talk and engage with you.
+However, your partner needs to have some quiet time and personal space to unwind from the workday before they are ready to talk and engage with you.

 What are healthy boundaries?

-Healthy boundaries are boundaries that build intimacy.
-They eliminate distance and barriers between partners, while allowing both people to feel emotionally comfortable and safe with the other person.
+Healthy boundaries in relationships are limits that build intimacy.
+They eliminate distance and barriers between partners while allowing both people to feel emotionally comfortable and safe with the other person.
 They also allow each person to maintain a sense of self, separate from their partner.

-Healthy boundaries have many benefits, such as improved self-esteem and self-respect.
-They allow you to have a balanced partnership, where both partners are heard and respected, and both partners share equal power in the relationship.
+When you set healthy boundaries, this has many benefits, such as improved mental health, self-esteem and self-respect.
+They allow you to have a balanced, happy relationship, where both partners are heard and respected, and both partners share equal power in the relationship.
+The danger of not respecting your own limits is other people may not respect them either.

 - Clearly expressing what you are and are not comfortable with